notacouch/notacouch.com/blog/tillett-lighting-2008.md

 ## Tangent on MooTools

-Back then we did not have native `Function.bind`] [(docs)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) nor a way to iterate objects such as `Object.entries` [(docs)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) and `Array`'s `forEach` [(docs)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).
+Back then we did not have native [`Function.bind`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind) nor a way to iterate objects such as [`Object.entries`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) and `Array`'s [`forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).
 But MooTools provided a way to do all of these between their [Hash class](https://mootools.net/more/docs/1.6.0/Types/Hash), `Function.bind`, and `Array.each` methods.
 I could iterate over selected elements, bind that function's `this` context to the settings Hash so they were all pulling from the same place, and set their mouse _events_ for their list items while keeping the event's _effects_ bound to their anchors.
 It wasn't the kind of code you'd see with those opting for jQuery at the time (not trying to rank on jQuery, it remains an incredible project).
+(Well, you probably wouldn't see this kind of code anywhere else for that matter, the [Brainlink mantra stuck](/blog/diamond-guide-2000-do-things-different#stay-up-to-speed-by-doing-things-different), so when noone is looking and you're iterating through prototype after prototype, why not explore different design patterns while keeping code clean?)

 MooTools was awesome.
 It's sad to have seen it die out over time.
 It seems it lost out in popularity.
-More importantly, ongoing contribution cannot be subsidized by passion alone.
+There's a lot to be learned not just from its concepts, methods, and code, but for what it takes to maintain Open Source Software socially, technically, and financially over time.
+Can ongoing contribution and maintenance be subsidized by passion alone?
 At least it's good to know that [some of its contributors would take much of what they learned to help with React](https://www.freecodecamp.org/news/between-the-wires-an-interview-with-mootools-contributors-33d764957575/).
-There's a lot to be learned not just from its concepts, methods, and code, but for what it takes to maintain Open Source Software socially, technically, and financially over time.

 ## Creative agencies

 To end on a brighter note.
-One of the things that's great about frontend-focused work is being given creative liberties if there's enough time in a project.
-You get to try out things you've been itching to try out, whether from a performance, animation, style, or script perspective.
-It's one of the things I really enjoyed about agency kind of work is being inspired by the designers and clients you worked with, and letting that manifest back in code.
-This was a small part of a larger project, but what is more memorable to me than the rest.
+One of the things that's great about frontend-focused work is being given creative liberties.
+You get to try out things you've been itching to try out, whether from a performance, animation, style, programming, templating, or even architectural perspective.
+I really enjoyed about agency kind of work, being inspired by the designers and clients you worked with, and letting that manifest back in code.
+This smaller part of the project wasn't even a main point, but it's what's most memorable to me after customer satisfaction.